 - Start small.
 Break those big resolutions into small, achievable goals.
+“Getting healthy” is too broad so reframe that big resolution into smaller, more manageable goals.
 Instead of cutting chocolate out of your diet for good, vow to only have it a few times a week.
 Or trade your two sodas a day for one soda and a glass of water.

 - Take it one step at a time.
 Trying to change too many habits at once can easily lead to frustration.
-Instead of a New Year’s resolution, make a new month Focus on that one change for the month, and add another (small) change when the new month rolls around.
+Instead of a New Year’s resolution, make a new month Focus on that one change for the month and add another (small) change when the new month rolls around.

 - Talk it out.
 It’s easier to stick to your resolutions if you have a partner or friend working toward similar goals.
-Team up with someone to set your 2018 goals and help each other establish a game plan dedicated to achieving them.
+Team up with someone to set your 2019 goals and help each other establish a game plan dedicated to achieving them.
 Set specific check-ins to help each other out of slumps and to cheer each other during the high points.

-Stop by either the Lansdale or Indian Valley branches today to get started on your New Year’s resolution gameplan!
+Stop by either the Lansdale or Indian Valley branches today to get started on your New Year’s resolution game plan!